srtager555/wrapping-letters-react/README.md

 - The new prop of Wrapping-letters is here ```structure={<React component />}```!!!

+## Version lasted (1.3.1)
+- The code is optimized for future wordOptions attributes

+- ✅ Errors in the syntax that do not deliver the expected product have been corrected

+- ✅ has been corrected a error in the Key(The not is unique)

 ## How to use

 Wrapping letters is so easy to use!: